Active Substance: emtricitabine

 What is the risk associated with Emtriva?

-Why has Emtriva been approved?
+Why is Emtriva approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that Emtriva’s benefits are greater than its risks for the treatment of HIV-1 infected adults and children in combination with other antiretroviral agents.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Emtriva’s benefits are greater than its risks for the treatment of HIV‑1 infected adults and children in combination with other antiretroviral agents.
 The Committee noted that this indication is based on studies in patients who have not received HIV treatment before, or whose HIV is already well controlled with antiviral medicines, and that there was no experience of Emtriva in patients whose previous treatment for HIV was not working.
-The Committee recommended that Emtriva be given marketing authorisation.
+The Committee recommended that it be given marketing authorisation.

-Other information about Emtriva:
+Other information about Emtriva